Radiative inverse seesaw model with hidden $U(1)$ gauge symmetry enhancing lepton $g-2$: Summary and discussion

 In this work we have proposed a new inverse seesaw model based on hidden local $U(1)$ symmetry framework where inverse seesaw mechanism is induced at one loop level.
 Two types of SM singlet chiral fermions for inverse seesaw mechanism are naturally obtained from one vector-like fermion where vector-like nature requires anomaly cancellation associated with hidden $U(1)$ and Majorana mass terms of $N_{L(R)}$ are forbidden at tree level.
 But the Majorana mass terms are generated at one-loop level by introducing relevant particle contents to get loop diagram.
 Thus, inverse seesaw mechanism still works well.

 The same particle contents also induce contributions to lepton $g-2$/EDM and LFV decays at one loop level.
 Interestingly we have obtained enhancement of them since chirality flip appears inside loop diagram picking up new heavy fermion masses.
 As a result, we have obtained sizable muon $g-2$ that accommodates with deviation from the SM prediction.
 We have shown LFV decay ratios, electron $g-2$ and electron/muon EDM for parameters that realizes neutrino data and sizable muon $g-2$ by performing numerical analysis.
-It has been found that new physics scale is preferred to be less than $\mathcal{O}(100) (\mathcal{O}(1))$ TeV in NO(IO) case to realize muon $g-2$ within $3\sigma$.
+It has been found that new physics scale is preferred to be less than $\mathcal{O}(100) (\mathcal{O}(1))$ TeV in NO(IO) case to realize muon $g-2$ with $\mathcal{O}(10^{-9})$.
 The magnitude of electron $g-2$ is smaller than current central value since Yukawa coupling associated with electron should be small to avoid $BR(\mu \to e \gamma)$ when we require muon $g-2$ is more than $\mathcal{O}(10^{-10})$.
 Also LFV decays including electrons in final state tend to be large in IO case compared to NO case.

+Notice that we obtained some viable predictions although there are many free parameters, considering some conditions.
+The mass parameters do not affect phenomenology so much such as neutrino masses and flavor physics if they are not very hierarchical, and we chose them to be the same order as Eq.~\eqref{eq:masses} picking up new physics scale $\mu_{NP}$.
+Under this condition, we made global scan of free parameters $y_\nu$ and $y_5$.
+Then we obtained the results summarized in Figs.~\ref{fig:LFV}-\ref{fig:EDM} and shown some observables under requirement of $\Delta a_\mu > 5.3 \times 10^{-10}$ and neutrino mass.
+Actually we found new physics scale $\mu_{NP}$, LFVs and magnetic(electric) dipole moments which are restricted by neutrino mass and $\Delta a_\mu$ .
 We expect that future improvement of precision regarding LFV decays and electron(muon) $g-2$/EDM measurements can test the model.

+In our model we have new particles and the mass scale is predicted to be $\mu_{NP} \lesssim 100$ TeV if muon $g-2$ is sizable.
+Thus observation of some charged particles such as $E$ and $H^+_{1,2}$ is good test of the model that would be realized in future collider experiments.
+In fact the new charged particles can be produced via electroweak interactions and it would provide us multi-lepton + jets signals at collider experiments where further detailed analysis is left for future works.